hgaleh/chuka/README.md

 # Purpose
-This package aims at making the API programming much easier, using the expressjs as underlying library, it creates fast API's.
-It adds leverages expressjs by adding strong types, dependency injection and profound validation.
+This package fortifies Express.js, empowering it with strong types, dependency injection, profound validation, and a streamlined approach to simplify API programming.

 # Example